buhrmi/buhrmi/README.md

 ## Hi there

-I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails, available for hire.
+I'm buhrmi, freelancing web developer specializing in Svelte and Ruby on Rails.

 ### Current projects